Updated: November 27, 2023 - 9 min read

 Similarly, how often someone needs to use your product to qualify as an MAU will also vary depending on your offering.
 Do they need to use it once a month, or twenty times a month, to qualify?

 Setting the bar too high can be just as disastrous as setting the bar too low.
-The question you need to ask yourself is, ‘how am I providing value for the end-user?’ and base your metrics off of that.
+The question you need to ask yourself is, ‘how am I providing value for the end-user?’ and base your metrics on that.

 How many people who land on your website or app do what you want them to do?
 Whether that’s signing up for the freemium version of your new tool, uploading their photos, or streaming your content.
 A low Customer Conversion Rate shows that people are landing on your app/website, and not really finding what they’re expecting, or they’re disappointed.